CourtHive/tods-competition-factory/documentation/docs/governors/event-governor.md

 ## deleteDrawDefinitions

 Remove `drawDefinitions` from an `event`.
 An audit timeItem is added to the tournamentRecord whenever this method is called.
 If `autoPublish: true` (default behavior) then if a deleted draw was published then the `event` to which it belongs will be re-published.
+See examples: [Resolving Events from Draw IDs](../engines/engine-middleware.md#resolving-events-from-draw-ids).

 ```js
 engine.deleteDrawDefinitions({